 Each light gives off 65 lumens.
 What we love about these LED lights is its battery life, lasting up to 100,000 hours using only 1 watt.
 Yes, we are as shocked as you are with that figure!
 Unlike solar lights needing recharge times to power up, this low-voltage landscape lighting runs continuously with the same output in any lighting conditions.

 A glass lens cover also helps prevent dirt and dust from clogging it.
-During testing, its construction really felt sturdy to the touch.
+During research, its construction really felt sturdy to the touch.
 We would definitely feel comfortable knocking it around without fear of breaking it.
 The best electric lawnmower will also help with your outdoor space.

 How We Decided

 Choosing the right landscape lighting could mean the difference between a dark and drab pathway or patio and beautifully lit path lights that lead to hours of conversation under the stars with your loved ones.
 Home improvements are a fantastic way to make sure your home and garden create a relaxing and peaceful atmosphere.

 In choosing the best landscape lighting to buy, you should consider its run time to charge time ratio, design, light fixtures, adjustable head, beam angle, and overall build quality.
 Landscape lights should stay on for a minimum of 5 hours in the winter and 10 hours in the summer before needing to be recharged, which we feel is an appropriate trade-off.
 LED lights provide even more continuous power, like the Moonrays 95557 1-Watt Low Voltage LED lights which promise a 100,000-hour life span.
 Design is also critical, with rounded flat landscape lights ideal for pathways and spotlights for focused lighting towards an object or small area.